Groupthink and the wisdom of crowds

 Vested interests, contrarians, consensus.

-Scott Aaronson on “armchair epidemiology” uses the COVID-19 public communication fiasco as a lense on societal collective knowledge and science and the role of contrarians.
+Scott Aaronson on “armchair epidemiology” uses the COVID-19 public communication fiasco as a lens on societal collective knowledge and science and the role of contrarians.
 Connection to red queen signal dynamics should be apparent.
 The comment threads in that post meander around this topic at length.

 This resembles another pyramid of fashionable disagreement that he mentions, the Intellectual Hipsters and Meta-Contrarianism pyramid.